The housing market is hot right now — in the same way, that molten lava and the surface of Mercury are hot.

 With less access to mortgages and fewer houses to choose from, buying a home in 2021 can seem like more of a feat than in years past.

 Rest assured, however, that people are still selling and buying real estate, though many aspects of the process are evolving with the unprecedented times.

-In this article, we’ll give you a step-by-step guide to optimizing your buying position and show you how to buy a house in the 2021 real estate market in Texas.
+In this article, we’ll give you a step-by-step guide to optimizing your buying position and show you how to buy a house and enjoy the benefits of homeownership in the 2021 real estate market in Texas.